andrewtavis/wikirec/README.md

 <details><summary><strong>WikilinkNN</strong></summary>
 <p>

 Based on this [Towards Data Science article](https://towardsdatascience.com/building-a-recommendation-system-using-neural-network-embeddings-1ef92e5c80c9), the wikilink neural network method makes the assumption that content will be similar if they are linked to the same Wikipedia articles.
 A corpus of internal wikilinks per article is passed, and embeddings based on these internal references are then derived.
+Note that model hyperparameters are dramatically more important in this approach than in others.

 ```python
 from wikirec import model